Port of Nantes: Bronze Age

 The history of the Port of Nantes predates that of the city itself.
 It began with the advent of bronze metallurgy—an alloy of copper and tin.
 Tin (cassiterite) extracted from the Nozay deposit or the Abbaretz mine was transported by barge via the Erdre River to its confluence with the Loire, where a primitive port emerged.
-For over a millennium, the ore thus transported—along with that from a vein formerly located beneath today's François-Bruneau Street in the city center—was involved in commercial exchanges via the Loire.
+For over a millennium, the ore thus transported—along with that from a vein formerly beneath today's François-Bruneau Street in the city center—was involved in commercial exchanges via the Loire.
 By the end of the Bronze Age, around 900 BCE, a local bronze industry appeared, as evidenced by traces of three foundries discovered in the Mauves plain, the Jardin des Plantes, and Croix-Bonneau.
 The copper needed for production was imported from Spain.
 Other traded goods included salt, preserved foods, leather, and cereals.
 The early port likely consisted of beaching areas or wooden docks stretching from the Jardin des Plantes upstream to the Chézine downstream.
-The port name at that time is unknown—it might have been Corbilo, a Gallic port mentioned in Greek geographic tradition as being located on the Loire, though this remains unconfirmed.
+The port name at that time is unknown—it might have been Corbilo, a Gallic port mentioned in Greek geographic tradition as being on the Loire, though this remains unconfirmed.